MicrosoftDocs/VBA-Docs/api/Access.SmartTagActions.Application.md

 ## Remarks

 The **Application** property is set by Microsoft Access and is read-only in all views.

 Each Microsoft Access object has an **Application** property that returns the current **Application** object.
 You can use this property to access any of the object's properties.
-For example, you could refer to the menu bar for the **Application** object from the current form by using the following syntax:
+For example, you could refer to the menu bar for the **Application** object from the current form by using the following syntax.

 ```vb
 Me.Application.MenuBar